-This page was last updated 12.20pm, 6 March 2020, and will be updated every Monday, Wednesday and Friday by 9.30am.
+This page was last updated and is current as at Friday 13 March, 9:15am and will be updated every Monday, Wednesday and Friday by 9.30am.
 Additional updates will be provided as required.
+Please note, these updates are cross-sectoral and as such represent minimum agreed information and actions.
+School Principals of Independent Schools should use these updates to guide their determinations based on their individual context.